cerner/fhir.cerner.com/content/soarian/r4/foundation/conformance/operation-definition.md

 #### Response

 <%= headers status: 200 %>
-<%= json(:r4_operation_definition_bundle) %>
+<%= json(:R4_OPERATION_DEFINITION_READ) %>

 ## List of OperationDefinitions

 ID                                        |  Description
 ------------------------------------------|----------------------------------------------
-[`patient-export`]                        |  FHIR® operation to obtain a detailed set of FHIR® resources of diverse resource types      pertaining to all patients.
+`patient-export`                          |  FHIR® operation to obtain a detailed set of FHIR® resources of diverse resource types      pertaining to all patients.
-[`group-export`]                          |  FHIR® operation to obtain a detailed set of FHIR® resources of diverse resource types that  pertain to all patients in a specified group.  patients in specified Group.
+`group-export`                            |  FHIR® operation to obtain a detailed set of FHIR® resources of diverse resource types that  pertain to all patients in a specified group.  patients in specified Group.